cerebralvalley/compute-boilerplate/README.md

 # TODOs:
 * fine tuning support
 * .gguf support
-* Add full llama stack support, make the values in the types actually do shit (like temp)
+* Add full llama stack support, make the values in the types actually do stuff (like temp)